dandavison/graphql-java-page/documentation/data-fetching.md

 Each field in graphql has a `graphql.schema.DataFetcher` associated with it.

-Some fields will use specialised data fetcher code that knows how to go to a database say to get field information while most simply take data from the returned in memory objects using the field name and Plain Old Java Object (POJO) patterns to get the data.
+Some fields will use specialised data fetcher code that knows how to go to a source such as a database to fetch the data, while most simply take data from the returned in-memory objects using the field name and Plain Old Java Object (POJO) patterns to get the data.

-Note : Data fetchers are some times called "resolvers" in other graphql implementations.
+Note: data fetchers are sometimes called "resolvers" in other graphql implementations.

-So imagine a type declaration like the one below :
+Consider a type declaration like the one below:

 ```graphql
 type Query {